 - Heat the olive oil in a heavy skillet or wok over medium-high heat.

-- Add the onions, garlic, mushrooms, and chili flakes (if using) and saute until onions become opaque and mushrooms have started to shrink.
+- Add the onions, garlic, veggies, and chili flakes (if using) and saute until onions become slightly opaque and mushrooms if using, have started to shrink slightly.

 - Add the rice and fry for a minute.